Owensboro’s ROMP Bluegrass Festival: “The Best In Any Real Radius.”

 In 2004, Gray organized the first River of Music Party — ROMP — in English Park.
 It attracted no more than a few thousand people to the river’s shoreline during the last weekend in June.
 But the line-up, reflecting Gray’s ability to attract talent, included Earl Scruggs, Doc Watson, Ricky Skaggs, and Sam Bush.

 On Thursday night, the 10th annual ROMP Bluegrass Roots and Branches Festival opened six miles east in Daviess County’s Yellow Creek Park, and things are different.
 Much different.
 Gray, her professional museum staff, and a squadron of volunteers have built the gold standard festival in the world of bluegrass music in the United States and around the globe.
 Last year, following a festival that drew rave reviews from the Messenger-Inquirer, this city’s feisty and often querulous daily newspaper, and after a global evaluation, ROMP was named the Bluegrass Festival of the Year by the International Bluegrass Music Association.
-Over 20,000 people are attending this year’s three-day event to dance and cheer a lineup that includes renowned veteran artists — Merle Haggard, Dell McCoury, David Grisman, Sam Bush, Leftover Salmon, and Doyle Lawson.
+Over 20,000 people are attending this year’s four-day event to dance and cheer a lineup that includes renowned veteran artists — Merle Haggard, Dell McCoury, David Grisman, Sam Bush, Leftover Salmon, and Doyle Lawson.

 The distinctive feature, though, the one that marks ROMP now as a must-attend, trend-setting event is Gray’s allegiance to recruiting the best young bluegrass artists in the United States, and from outside the country, to perform here.
 This year’s festival celebrated virtuoso playing and keen original lyrics from The Deadly Gentlemen, The Boston Boys, The Punch Brothers, Della Mae, 10 String Symphony, the Carolina Chocolate Drops, Town Mountain, and David Wax Museum.